b3-exmo/b3-exmo.github.io/docs/Race/Various Quotes.md

 > *“We have been a blessed people to have had him for nearly forty years as one of our prophets, seers, and revelators.
 He was a “giant” here.
 We miss him.
 He is a “giant” there.”*

-&mdash; *[Mark E. Petersen— A Giant among Men](https://www.churchofjesuschrist.org/study/ensign/1984/03/mark-e-petersen-a-giant-among-men?lang=eng)*, Elder ==Thomas S. Monson== Of the Quorum of the Twelve, Ensign March 1984
+— *[Mark E. Petersen— A Giant among Men](https://www.churchofjesuschrist.org/study/ensign/1984/03/mark-e-petersen-a-giant-among-men?lang=eng)*, Elder ==Thomas S. Monson== Of the Quorum of the Twelve, Ensign March 1984

 &nbsp;

 ### McConkie
 > *As a result of his rebellion, Cain was cursed with a dark skin; he became the father of the Negroes, and those spirits who are not worthy to receive the priesthood are born through his lineage.
 He became the first mortal to be cursed as a son of perdition.*

-&mdash; _Bruce R. McConkie, [Mormon Doctrine, 1966](https://archive.org/details/MormonDoctrine1966/page/79/mode/1up?q=%22son+of+perdition%22), p.
+— _Bruce R. McConkie, [Mormon Doctrine, 1966](https://archive.org/details/MormonDoctrine1966/page/79/mode/1up?q=%22son+of+perdition%22), p.
 109_

 &nbsp;